Benito Lopez (politician): Biography

 Benito López was born on April 3, 1877.
-He was the ninth child of Eugenio López, one of the wealthiest sugar barons on Negros, and Marcella Felipe.
+He was the ninth child of Eugenio López, one of the wealthiest sugar barons on Negros, and Marcela Villanueva.
+His younger brother was Ramón López, a member of the Philippine Assembly from Iloilo.

 Immediately after the Philippine Revolution, he founded the newspaper El Tiempo, which grew to be Iloilo City's top newspaper.
 López also used the newspaper to launch his political career.
 He joined the Federalista Party in 1900 or 1901.
 In 1903 he won the election for governor of Iloilo.
 He was reelected in 1906.

-On December 27, 1907, López was shot in his office by Joaquin Gil, a follower of Francisco Jalandoni, a political rival of López.
+On December 27, 1907, López was shot in his office by Joaquín Gil, a follower of Francisco Jalandoni, a political rival of López.
 A few weeks later, López died at the age of 30 at the Mission Hospital in Iloilo from the injuries sustained.

 Personal life and family

-López was married to Presentacion Hofileña and had two children with her.
-Their eldest son, Eugenio Lopez, owned, among other things, the Manila Chronicle newspaper and was founder and owner of the Chronicle Broadcasting Network, a predecessor of ABS-CBN Corporation.
-Their other son, Fernando Lopez, served as mayor of Iloilo City, a member of the Senate of the Philippines, and Vice President of the Philippines for two terms, under Presidents Elpidio Quirino (1949 to 1953) and Ferdinand Marcos (1965 to 1972).
+López was married to Presentación Hofileña and had two children with her.
+Their elder son, Eugenio López, owned, among other things, the Manila Chronicle newspaper and was founder and owner of the Chronicle Broadcasting Network, a predecessor of ABS-CBN Corporation.
+Their other son, Fernando López, served as mayor of Iloilo City, a member of the Senate of the Philippines, and Vice President of the Philippines for two terms, under Presidents Elpidio Quirino (1949 to 1953) and Ferdinand Marcos (1965 to 1972).